A151795/class-notes/docs/index.md

-# My Class Notes

-These will be the notes for my class.
+---
+sidebar_position: 1
+---

+# Intro to Programming at Progressive Insurance

+This is where my class notes will live for the Intro to Programming class at Progressive Insurance.